Ford and Cadillac SUVs, Toyota sports car star at auto show

 FORD EXPLORER

 Ford’s aging Explorer big SUV is getting a major revamp as it faces growing competition in the market for family haulers with three rows of seats.
 The company unveiled the new version last week at Ford Field, and will display it again at the auto show.
-The Explorer, last reworked for the 2011 model year, gets a top-to-bottom update that includes a switch from front- to rear-wheel-drive, as well as updated engines and transmissions, some nice standard safety features and even high-performance and gas-electric hybrid versions.
+The Explorer, last reworked for the 2011 model year, gets a top-to-bottom update that includes a switch from front- to rear-wheel-drive, as well as updated engines and transmissions and some nice standard safety features.
 The SUV’s appearance doesn’t change much, but the roof line does slope more from front to back.
 Ford also added more interior space and second-row seats that tip and slide forward with the touch of a button.
 The base engine is an updated turbocharged 2.3-liter four-cylinder with 300 horsepower.
 There’s also a 365 horsepower 3-liter turbocharged V6.
+And for the first time in six years, Ford is offering a gas-electric hybrid SUV with the new Explorer.
+It has a 318 horsepower, 3.3-liter V6 hybrid system with up to 500 miles of driving range.
+And there’s a high-performance version with a 400-horsepower 3-liter twin turbo V6.
 The base price will rise $400 from the current $32,365 excluding shipping.
 Fuel economy wasn’t announced.
 The Chicago-built Explorer goes on sale in the summer.

 VOLKSWAGEN PASSAT